-Answering these questions will allow you to determine the principal’s competency, which is a reflection of the school.
+Answering these questions will allow you to determine the principal’s competency, which reflects the school.

 4. Talk To Other Parents And Students

-Teachers and other staff members may put their best foot forward when you inquire, given that at the end of the day, they’re still employees working for the institution.
+Teachers and other staff members may put their best foot forward when you inquire, given that they’re still employees working for the institution at the end of the day.
 To receive an unbiased opinion, you can ask parents whose child attends the school you’re eyeing.
-Additionally, you can also ask students if you know any of those you’ve encountered during your visit.
+You can also ask students if you know any of those you’ve encountered during your visit.

 For parents, you can ask whether their children don’t have any complaints.
 When asking students, inquire if the teachers or any staff members are responsive to their needs.

 5. The School Must Meet Your Child’s Needs